Call Dr. Donnelly Book Consult

 Passage-Based vs. Discrete Questions

-Understanding how questions are delivered is just as important as knowing the content itself.
-The MCAT uses two primary formats across its science sections.
+How questions are delivered matters as much as the content itself.
+The MCAT uses two main formats across its science sections.

 Passage-Based Questions

-Each passage is typically 300–600 words long and presents an experimental scenario, a set of research findings, or a theoretical discussion.
-You will then answer 4–7 multiple-choice questions that require you to analyze the passage, apply outside knowledge, and draw logical conclusions.
-Approximately 75–80% of the science section questions follow this format.
+Each passage is 300–600 words long.
+It presents an experiment, a set of research findings, or a theoretical discussion.
+You then answer 4–7 multiple-choice questions based on the passage.
+These require you to analyze the text, apply outside knowledge, and draw logical conclusions.
+About 75–80% of science section questions use this format.

 Discrete (Standalone) Questions

-These freestanding questions appear independently of any passage.
-They test your recall of specific principles, your ability to perform quick calculations, or your understanding of a concept in isolation.
-Approximately 20–25% of each science section's questions are discrete.
-CARS, by contrast, is entirely passage-based with no discrete questions.
+These freestanding questions appear on their own, without a passage.
+They test your recall of key principles, your ability to do quick calculations, or your understanding of a single concept.
+About 20–25% of each science section's questions are standalone.
+CARS, by contrast, is entirely passage-based with no standalone questions.

 The Four Sections

-Below is a detailed look at the subjects, foundational concepts, and scientific inquiry skills tested in each of the four scored sections.
+Here is a detailed look at the subjects, topics, and skills tested in each of the four scored MCAT sections.

 MCAT Chemistry Physics